How to Get a Restraining Order in Broward and all Florida Counties

 Cases of Domestic Violence Are Pushed to the Head of the Line

 The good news is that domestic abuse injunction cases go to the head of the line as soon as they’re approved and signed.
-The temporary injunction that’s served to your spouse is held for 15 days or until the hearing, whichever comes first.
-The hearing will most likely take place within a few days for your protection.
+The ex-parte temporary injunction that is issued against your spouse is effective for 15 days.
+The court will have a full hearing within those 15 days, which will most likely take place within a few days for your protection.

 When the Hearing Date Arrives, You’ll Need to Testify in Court